THE MONASTIC ART SHOP WILL BE CLOSED THROUGHOUT THE MONTH OF FEBRUARY 2017.|

 From interview: Belted Galloway Cattle at the Abbey of Regina Laudis

-Read and/or download the entire article starting on page 19 in The Belted Galloway Journal 2016-3.
+Read and/or download the entire article Belted Galloway Cattle at the Abbey of Regina Laudis from The Belted Galloway Journal 2016-3.

 The Belted Galloway Journal 2016 is a publication of the Belted Galloway Society, Inc. The article is made available through the generous permission of Jon Bednarski, Content Coordinator of The Belted Galloway Journal.